kipprice/github-activity-log/README.md

 ### Run It

 1. If you don't already have `go` installed, [install it](https://golang.org/doc/install).
+1. Run `go mod download` to install all of the dependencies
 1. Run `go run main.go > results/index.html` to generate a webpage at results/index.html with all of the results.